Feb 2, 2018

 Besides that those borrower are being frustrated it also isn’t nice for the lenders if they see that kind of comments.
 It will also reduce the number of MLF repayment support tickets.

-Jones Mwang'ombe, Alex Tsuma, Lawrence Antwi, Nathan Mureithi, Su Rono, Njoroge Kamau Kennth, Mimin Munawaroh, Gideon Kiprotich, Cynthia Adika and Suteja Ari like this.
+Jones Mwang'ombe, Alex Tsuma, Lawrence Antwi, Nathan Mureithi, Su Rono, Njoroge Kamau Kennth, Mimin Munawaroh, Gideon Kiprotich, Cynthia Adika, Suteja Ari and Rita Enane like this.

 Kota Surabaya, Indonesia